sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 We match symbols by name at this stage.
 And the fundamental rule of compatibility applies: if a name was removed, that’s an incompatible change; if a name was added, that’s a compatible change.

 It’s worth repeating: it’s always a compatible change to add a top-level symbol to your package.
-You can’t possibly break old code by doing that. there's no way old code could even detect your new symbol, not even by reflection.
+You can’t possibly break old code by doing that.
+There's no way old code could even detect your new symbol, not even by reflection.

 And what if the name is present in both the old and new packages?
 Then the rule depends on the sort of thing we’re looking at.